What is the Clean Energy Academy?

 What are the key outcomes?

-- Collect the enhanced tax credits’ cash refund via direct pay to recoup at least 30% of the project’s costs, apply for grant programs (if applicable) and utilize new financing options.
+- Register for direct pay and collect the tax credits' cash refund to recoup at least 30% of the project's costs.

 What are participant expectations?

 While participation in the program is free, RMI is only able to support a limited number of participating organizations.
-As such, selected institutions will be asked to demonstrate the following features as part of their request to participate:
+As such, priority will be given to institutions who demonstrate the following features as part of their request to participate:

 - Implementation: The Academy will require active participation.
-Academy participants will need the necessary internal buy-in and approvals from decisionmakers and stakeholders (Note: RMI also recommends that participants integrate one or more stakeholders in the first two months of the program).
+Academy participants will need the necessary internal buy-in and approvals from decision makers and critical stakeholders (Note: RMI also recommends that participants integrate one or more key team members in the first two months of the program).

 - Commitment: Participants must be able to dedicate an estimated 3-5 hours per month of staff time.